sindresorhus/gh-latest-repos/readme.md

 I currently use this on [my website](https://sindresorhus.com/#projects).

-It returns the 6 latest repos along with their number of stars and forks.
+It returns the 6 latest repos along with some metadata.
 The result is cached for a day.

 [Example response](example-response.json)